Fulguritude/Schelling-Games-Engine/README.md

 Also, Hide/Show labels display sometimes doesn't show all labels.

 Finally, there's a small known bug where the size of graph figures that have been displayed is affected by Kivy, and stays affected when exported.

+## Contributing

+PRs and issues are welcome.
+I'd like this to be useful for scientific purposes (even if only to build conjectures probabilistically).
+But for me to further this work, it'd probably need to garner any modicum of interest.